koumay/syrianarchive-investigations/drafts/Oudai-hospital.md

 ## Where did it happen?

-The Syrian Archive team created a panoramio image using the video of XXXX which was published after the attack.
+The Syrian Archive team created a panoramio image using the video of Sham News Agency which was published after the attack.
 We identified the hospital building and another building through comparing the image with Google earth satellite imagery.

 ![geolocating Oudai Hospital](/drafts/assets/oudai-geolocation-1.jpg)